d3lta-v/SSTuino/docs/tutorials/Sec1/sstuinoIoT.md

 ![arduinoPot24](https://raw.githubusercontent.com/d3lta-v/SSTuino/master/Image%20Assets/Tutorial%20Image%20Assets/6_Potentiometer/arduinoPot24.png)

-Go to that particular example and download the code into your Arduino IDE.
+Go to that particular example and open the code in TinkerCAD, in **Blocks + Text** mode.
 We are going to do some mix-and-match to make it work with Adafruit.io.
-Open your downloaded code in the Arduino IDE.

 The code can be split into 3 parts.
 The red part is declaration, the green part is setup, and the blue part is the loop.